parseablehq/parseable/README.md

 ### Query the stream

+You can see the events in Parseable UI, or use the below curl command to see the query response on CLI.

 NOTE: Please change the `startTime` and `endTime` to the time range corresponding to the event you sent in the previous step.

 ```sh